oloapinivad/ece3-postproc/ece2cmor3_support/README.md

 - ./check_cmor_files.sh

-wich evalutes the difference between the data obtained by the cmorization and the request you made in your varlist.
+It evalutes the difference between the data obtained by the cmorization and the request you made in your varlist.

 - ./code_updater.sh